PritomDas/Mastery-in-Data-Engineering/Udacity Data Engineering Nano Degree/Projects/6. Capstone Project/README.md

 Follow the steps to extract and load the data into the data model.

-1. Set up Apache Airflow
+1. Set up Apache Airflow.

-2. Navigate to `Capstone Project` folder
+2. Navigate to Projects and then to `6.
+Capstone Project` folder.

 3. Install requirements by